-After being introduced by actor Edward Norton (who then had to split to catch a plane) Rebuild the Dream's Van Jones—the keynote speaker of the night—reminded the crowd that the Pledge of Allegiance states in its last line, "With liberty and justice for all."
+After being introduced by actor Edward Norton (who then had to split to catch a plane) Rebuild the Dream's Van Jones— keynote speaker of the night— the crowd that the Pledge of Allegiance states in its last line, "With liberty and justice for all."
 Yet it is those last two words, Mr. Jones impressed, that have gotten lost, if not forgotten, in our current economic state.
-Looking at the sold-out boho crowd, Mr. Jones talked about the ignorance of the 1 percent, who have forgotten the rest—the tattooed, pierced, literate, artsy types who had come out tonight en masse.
+Looking at the sold-out boho crowd, Mr. Jones talked about the ignorance of the 1 percent, who have forgotten the rest— tattooed, pierced, literate, artsy types who had come out tonight en masse.

 Of course, it is often the celebrities who sometimes get the most exposure for events such as these, and we had the chance to speak with some of them.
 Here's what they had to say.

 DETAILS: You're a celebrity.
 What are you doing here?

 Marisa Tomei: I have a lot of friends who are performing and who organized it, so it sounded like a good time, first and foremost.
 Events like this are just important in my mind, even more so in an election year.
 This is a season of activism and the Citizens United has to be turned over—'s just bullshit.

 Jason Alexander: The truth is, I think the only real work that celebrities— celebrities who have the blessings of having one foot at least in the 1 percent— that we can bring some attention to the problem; we can empower those to do the work in addressing those problems to whatever degree we can.
 You know, many of us know people in high places, or in charge of running this country, and the more that we can keep the message going that this requires their attention . . . the country's gonna come apart at the seams if we don't start reversing some of these policies.

 DETAILS: What's in store for the 99 percent?

 Albert Brooks:: Winning!